 Here is advice for current and future business analysts at large corporations or consulting firms.

-Your most important goal should be to add value.
+Your most important goal is to add value.
 This means thinking long and hard about whether you copy, tabulate or analyze information.
 Only analysis truly adds value.

 We think of information manipulation as a three level hierarchy.